acepilots

 For that period, I have some fascinating material from my Dad (when he was a young aviation enthusiast) - the Hall of Fame of the Air cartoon feature, as well as some aircraft photos he took.

-Within the topic of WWII aviation, there are some articles on German aces and fighter planes, as well as American bombers.
+Within the topic of World War two aviation, there are some articles on German aces and fighter planes, as well as American bombers.
 So, enthusiasts of Erich Hartmann, the Bf109, the B-17 Flying Fortress, etc. will find much here.